Towards Self-Evolving Benchmarks: Synthesizing Agent Trajectories via Test-Time Exploration under Validate-by-Reproduce

 \section{Introduction}

-The paradigm of artificial intelligence is rapidly shifting towards autonomous agents capable of complex reasoning~\cite{comanici2025gemini, huang2025gemini}, planning~\cite{huang2024understanding}, and tool utilization~\cite{qu2025tool,wang2024gta}.
-This progress is starkly evident in the performance on challenging agent benchmarks~\cite{mialon2023gaia,jimenez2023swe}, which were once considered formidable.
-For instance, on the GAIA benchmark which is designed to test real-world assistant capabilities, top-performing agents have achieved scores exceeding 84\%~\citep{gaia_leaderboard_2025}, rapidly closing the gap with the 92\% human baseline.
-This rapid pace of development, with leaderboards being refreshed almost weekly, signals an urgent challenge: the rapid ceiling-hitting of existing evaluation benchmarks, posing a significant threat to continued progress.
-When benchmarks become saturated, they lose their ability to differentiate between state-of-the-art agents, obscure true limitations, and may misdirect research efforts towards ``overfitting'' to a static set of problems rather than pursuing generalizable intelligence.
+The paradigm of artificial intelligence is rapidly shifting towards autonomous agents capable of complex reasoning~\citep{comanici2025gemini, huang2025gemini}, planning~\citep{huang2024understanding}, and tool utilization~\citep{qu2025tool,wang2024gta}.
+This progress is starkly evident in the performance on challenging agent benchmarks~\citep{mialon2023gaia,jimenez2023swe}, which were once considered formidable.
+For instance, on the GAIA benchmark which is designed to test real-world assistant capabilities, top-performing agents have achieved scores exceeding 90\%~\citep{gaia_leaderboard_2025}, rapidly closing the gap with the human baseline.
+This rapid pace signals an urgent challenge: existing benchmarks are becoming saturated, diminishing their ability to differentiate state-of-the-art agents and risking progress being driven by overfitting to static test sets rather than generalizable intelligence.
 However, the cost of manually creating novel, complex, and reliable tasks is a labor-intensive, time-consuming, and expensive process, which highlights an urgent need for an automated and scalable approach to agent benchmark evolution.